rgbyford/burger/readme.md

-Make "devoured" a SMALLINT (instead of a boolean) representing the number eaten.
+Made "devoured" a SMALLINT (instead of a boolean) representing the number eaten.
 Will still work with a databse where it's stored as a boolean, because a boolean can be up to 255, and any non-zero value should return true;

 So far: